syncfusion-content/uwp-docs/uwp/Smith-Chart/Appearance.md

 # Appearance in UWP Smith Chart (SfSmithChart)

-## SmithChart Palette
+## SmithChart palette

-The Smith chart displays different series in different color by using *Palette* property of **ColorModel**.
-By default, Metro palette color has been applied.
+The Smith chart displays different series in different colors by using the *Palette* property of **ColorModel**.
+By default, the Metro palette color has been applied.

 {% tabs %}